 If you are the parent of a child who is over six months old and has a long-term condition on the list of medical conditions below, speak to your GP about the flu vaccine.
 Your child’s condition may get worse if they catch flu.

 Children WITHOUT long-term conditions

-This is the first year that children are being routinely immunised.
-This is being done using a nasal spray.
-If your child was 2 or 3 years old on 1st September 2013 then they can be immunised.
+Children are being routinely immunised, this is being done using a nasal spray.
+If your child is 2 or 3 years old then they can be immunised.
 These immunisations ARE NOT being done in the walk-in clinics – please speak to reception who can book you an appropriate appointment.

 It is recommended that all pregnant women should have the flu vaccine, whatever stage of pregnancy they’re in.